top of page

 Theme-based learning for young adults

 Have you ever wondered why the divisibility rule of 9 works?
-Or why, when you divide something by a fraction, you can flip the fraction and change the divide into multiply?
+Or why, when you divide something by a fraction, you can flip the fraction and change the division into multiplication?

-Think of these mini-projects as an intellectual adventure, where we bring you back to key moments in history and let you role-play as a young mathematician and participate in the (re)discovery of math concepts that shaped our world into what it is today.
+Through these projects, students are transported back to key moments in history, where they can immerse themselves as young mathematicians and actively participate in the (re)discovery of math concepts that have shaped our world today.

-Click the link below to see some examples of how we teach trigonometry through mini-projects.
+Click the link below to explore examples of how we use mini-projects to teach trigonometry beyond their definitions.

 bottom of page